redstonerti/java_project_b/README.md

 - Created getters for `allReviews` and `allUsers`
 - Creted the methods `getSpecificUser` and `getSpecificReview`
 - Made a `Movie` constructor that takes as input one genre without an array and also doesnt take a director
+- Created the corresponding movie, user and review objects in `Main` according to the given `reviews.csv` file

 ---